Hope of Israel Ministries (Ecclesia of YEHOVAH):

 Acts 21:21, "And they are informed of thee, that thou teachest all the Jews which are among the Gentiles to forsake Moses, saying that they ought not to circumcise their children, neither to walk after the customs."

 The margin of the Thompson Chain-Reference Bible categorizes this verse under the heading "false accusations."
 That is what it was, lies.
 Paul never taught anyone to forsake Moses or the circumcision of their children.
-He merely, under the guidance of the holy spirit, gave the Gentile converts special instructions for a special circumstance.
+He merely, under the guidance of the holy spirit, gave the Israelite converts living in non-Israelite countries special instructions for a special circumstance.

 The solution of the Jerusalem elders to the false accusations was for Paul to join four other men in a vow.
 The hoped for outcome of such a vow would be that,